-7.1.1 Menu Control Menu commands can be entered from a remote location using a computer.
-The menu commands are listed in Table 7-1.
+7.1.1 Menu Control

+Once you have remotely connected to the sampler, menu commands can be entered from your computer.
+These menu commands are listed in Table 7-1.

 To access the menu commands, type MENU at the ">" prompt and press ENTER.
 The screen will return a list of the available options.
 Note that the current state of the controller will determine the available menu options.
 Then, type the desired command(s), confirming with ENTER.